-- 24. (1) An Authority must submit its first integrated management plan to the Minister 25 for approval within six months of the establishment of that Authority or such later date set by the Minister. - (2) The World Heritage Site must be managed as prescribed pending-the approval by the Minister of the integrated management plan. - (3) An integrated management plan must be submitted to the Minister in terms of 30 subsection (1) after the Authority has consulted with- - (a) surrounding communities on, or immediately adjacent to, the World Heritage Site: - (b) owners of private land in, or immediately adjacent to, the World Heritage Site; and - (c) claimants in terms of the Restitution of Land Rights Act, 1994, with claims over World Heritage Sites or land affecting World Heritage Sites. - (4) The Minister must, upon receipt of an integrated management plan and after consultation with the Minister of Arts, Culture, Science and Technology, the relevant MEC and planning authority, and if applicable, the Council established in terms of 40 section 14 of the National Heritage Resources Act, 1999- - (a) approve that plan with or without conditions; or - (b) reject that plan but a rejected plan maybe re-submitted if it has been amended to the satisfaction of the Minister. - (5) An integrated management plan becomes effective once approved by the Minister.
-45 - (6) Upon approval in terms of subsection (4), the Authority must make such plan available at its main place of business for public inspection during regular office hours.

-Duration of integrated management plan

-- 25. (1) Every integrated management plan must cover a period of at least five years or such longer period as the Minister may determine but where new opportunities or threats 50 arise, or in the case of changed circumstances, an integrated management plan may be reviewed and amended as and when necessary by an Authority, and submitted to the Minister for approval in accordance with section 24(4). - (2) An Authority must submit subsequent integrated management plans to the Minister to be dealt with in accordance with section 24(4) before the end of the second 55 last year of the operation of a current integrated management plan.

-Amendment or termination of integrated management plan by Minister
+13 (f) cultural or nature conservation components required by- (i) applicable law; and (ii) the directives of the Minister; (g) provisions regarding the- (i) activities allowed within a particular geographical area; 5 (ii) terms and conditions for conducting activities; (iii) prohibition of activities prescribed by the Minister; (iv) control over the frequency, size, impact or manner of conducting activities in a particular geographical area, including without limitation, the use of, or access to, structures; (v) a description of the World Heritage Site concerned, an assessment of its significance and an evaluation of material threats to its significance; and (vi) alienation, lease or encumbrance of movable and immovable property referred to in section 13(1)(j) in accordance with this Act, if applicable.
+10 Approval of integrated management plans 15 25.
+(1) An Authority must submit its first integrated management plan to the Minister for approval within six months of the establishment of that Authority or such later date set by the Minister.
+(2) The World Heritage Site must be managed as prescribed pending the approval by the Minister of the integrated management plan.
+20 (3) An integrated management plan must be submitted to the Minister in terms of subsection (1) after the Authority has consulted with- (a) surrounding communities on, or immediately adjacent to, the World Heritage (a) surrounding communities on, or immediately adjacent to, the World Heritage Site;(b) owners of private land in, or immediately adjacent to, the World Heritage Site; 25 and (c) claimants in terms of the Restitution of Land Rights Act, 1994, with claims over World Heritage Sites or land affecting World Heritage Sites.
+(4) The Minister must, upon receipt of an integrated management plan and after consultation with the Minister of Arts, Culture, Science and Technology, the relevant MEC and planning authority, and if applicable, the Council established in terms of section 14 of the National Heritage Resources Act, 1999- 30 (a) approve that plan with or without conditions; or (b) reject that plan but a rejected plan may be re-submitted if it has been amended to the satisfaction of the Minister.
+(5) An integrated management plan becomes effective once approved by the Minister.
+(6) Upon approval in terms of subsection (4), the Authority must make such plan 35 available at its main place of business for public inspection during regular office hours.
+(7) The Minister may, after consultation in terms of subsection (4), approve the existing planning and development plans of an existing organ of state referred to in section 8, as the integrated management plan for purposes of this chapter, if the Minister is satisfied that such plans comply materially with this chapter.
+40 Duration of integrated management plan 26.
+(1) Every integrated management plan must cover a period of at least five years or such longer period as the Minister may determine but where new opportunities or threats arise, or in the case of changed circumstances, an integrated management plan may be reviewed and amended as and when necessary by an Authority, and submitted to the Minister for approval in accordance with section 25(4).
+45 (2) An Authority must submit subsequent integrated management plans to the Minister to be dealt with in accordance with section 25(4) before the end of the second last year of the operation of a current integrated management plan.
+50 Amendment or termination of integrated management plan by Minister